-AMC is developing Space Capable Asteroid Robotic Explorers (SCAR-E) in partnership with Tohoku University Space Robotics Lab (SRL), Japan.
+The Space Capable Asteroid Robotic Explorer, or SCAR-E for short, is a novel climbing robotic platform developed by AMC in collaboration with Tohoku University Space Robotics Lab (SRL), Japan.

 Concept: SCAR-E prospecting an asteroid